HAUZ Straddle Strategy

 HAUZ (Xtrackers International Real Estate ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-Xtrackers International Real Estate ETF (the “Fund”) seeks investment results that correspond generally to the performance, before fees and expenses, of the iSTOXX Developed and Emerging Markets ex USA PK VN Real Estate Index (the “Underlying Index”).
+The Xtrackers International Real Estate ETF is designed to achieve investment returns that closely parallel the performance of the iSTOXX Developed and Emerging Markets ex USA PK VN Real Estate Index, prior to any deductions for fees and expenses.

 What is a straddle on HAUZ?